 sphere_rotation_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous sphere rotation SEI message in output order. sphere_rotation_cancel_flag equal to 0 indicates that sphere rotation information follows.

-sphere_rotation_persistence_flag specifies the persistence of the sphere rotation SEI message.
+sphere_rotation_repetition_period specifies the persistence of the sphere rotation SEI message and may specify a picture order count interval within which another sphere rotation SEI message or the end of the coded video sequence shall be present in the bitstream.
+The value of sphere_rotation _repetition_period shall be in the range 0 to 16 384, inclusive.

-sphere_rotation_persistence_flag equal to 0 specifies that the sphere rotation SEI message applies to the current decoded picture only.
+sphere_rotation_repetition_period equal to 0 specifies that the sphere rotation SEI message applies to the current decoded picture only.

-Let picA be the current picture. sphere_rotation_persistence_flag equal to 1 specifies that the sphere rotation SEI message persists in output order until one or more of the following conditions are true:
+sphere_rotation_repetition_period equal to 1 specifies that the sphere rotation SEI message persists in output order until one or more of the following conditions are true:

-– A new coded video sequence (CVS) begins.
+– A new coded video sequence begins.

-– The bitstream ends.

-– A picture picB in an access unit containing a sphere rotation SEI message is output having PicOrderCnt( picB ) greater than PicOrderCnt( picA ).
+– A picture in an access unit containing a sphere rotation SEI message is output having PicOrderCnt( ) greater than PicOrderCnt( CurrPic ).

+sphere_rotation_repetition_period greater than 1 specifies that the sphere rotation SEI message persists until any of the following conditions are true:

+A new coded video sequence begins.

+A picture in an access unit containing a sphere rotation SEI message is output having PicOrderCnt( ) greater than PicOrderCnt( CurrPic ) and less than or equal to PicOrderCnt( CurrPic ) + sphere_rotation_repetition_period.

+sphere_rotation_repetition_period greater than 1 indicates that another sphere rotation SEI message shall be present for a picture in an access unit that is output having PicOrderCnt( ) greater than PicOrderCnt( CurrPic ) and less than or equal to PicOrderCnt( CurrPic ) + sphere_rotation_repetition_period; unless the bitstream ends or a new coded video sequence begins without output of such a picture.

 When an equirectangular projection SEI message with erp_cancel_flag equal to 0 or a cubemap projection SEI message with cmp_cancel_flag equal to 0 is not present in the CVS that applies to the current picture and precedes the sphere rotation SEI message in decoding order, a sphere rotation SEI message with sphere_rotation_cancel_flag equal to 0 shall not be present in the CVS that applies to the current picture.
 Decoders shall ignore sphere rotation SEI messages with sphere_rotation_cancel_flag equal to 0 that do not follow, in decoding order, an equirectangular projection SEI message with erp_cancel_flag equal to 0 or a cubemap projection SEI message with cmp_cancel_flag equal to 0 in the CVS that applies to the current picture.

-sphere_rotation_reserved_zero_6bits shall be equal to 0 in bitstreams conforming to this version of this Specification.
-Other values for sphere_rotation_reserved_zero_6bits are reserved for future use by ITU-T | ISO/IEC.
-Decoders shall ignore the value of sphere_rotation_reserved_zero_6bits.

 yaw_rotation specifies the value of the yaw rotation angle, in units of 2−16 degrees.
 The value of yaw_rotation shall be in the range of −180 * 216 (i.e., −11 796 480) to 180 * 216 − 1 (i.e., 11 796 479), inclusive.
 When not present, the value of yaw_rotation is inferred to be equal to 0.

 pitch_rotation specifies the value of the pitch rotation angle, in units of 2−16 degrees.
 The value of pitch_rotation shall be in the range of −90 * 216 (i.e., −5 898 240) to 90 * 216 (i.e., 5 898 240), inclusive.
 When not present, the value of pitch_rotation is inferred to be equal to 0.